Dale Dietrich

 MyBrand allows the blogger to use a blog-branded RSS feed URL (in my case http://feeds.daleisphere.com/thedaleisphere) rather than a Feedburner-branded URL (eg: http://feeds.feedburner.com/thedaleisphere even as Feedburner continues to manage the feeds in the background.
 The obvious advantage of MyBrand, aside from the branding aspect, is that bloggers are no longer locked into Feedburner and can seamlessly transition their feeds to a competitive service without requiring their readers to update their feeds.
 (More details here)

-Wordpress 2.5 - First Impressions
+WordPress 2.5 – First Impressions

-Wordpress 2.5 rc 1 was released on March 18.
-I am using my new blog, The Daleisphere, as a Wordpress 2.5 testing ground before rolling it out to my other video game law and imedia law blogs.
+WordPress 2.5 rc 1 was released on March 18.
+I am using my new blog, The Daleisphere, as a WordPress 2.5 testing ground before rolling it out to my other video game law and imedia law blogs.

 [March 29 Update: The Final 2.5 Release is now available for download here]